-1 THE children of Yereḏ were in the habit of visiting him hour after hour, to receive his blessing and to ask his advice for every thing they did; and when he had a work to do, they did it for him.
+1 The children of Yereḏ were in the habit of visiting him hour after hour, to receive his beraḵah and to ask his advice for every thing they did, and when he had work to do, they did it for him.

-3 They said also, “𐤉𐤄𐤅𐤄 Elohim of shamayim and earth, deliver our son from the hand of Satan, who wrought a great and false apparition before him,” They also spake of other matters, by the power of Elohim.
+3 They said also, “𐤉𐤄𐤅𐤄 Elohim of the shamayim and earth, deliver our son from the hand of Satan, who produced such a great and false specter before him.”
+They also spoke of other matters, by the power of Elohim.

-4 But when the children of Yereḏ heard these voices they feared, and stood weeping for their father; for they knew not what had befallen him.
+4 But when the children of Yereḏ heard these voices they feared, and stood weeping for their father because they did not know what had happened to him.

 5 And they wept for him that day until the setting of the sun.

-6 Then came Yereḏ with a woeful countenance, wretched in mind and body, and sorrowful at having been separated from the bodies of his fathers.
+6 Then Yereḏ come with a mournful expression, miserable in mind and body, and sorrowful at having been separated from the bodies of his fathers.

-7 But as he was drawing near to the cave, his children saw him, and hastened to the cave, and hung upon his neck, crying, and saying to him, “O father, where hast thou been, and why hast thou left us, as thou wast not wont to do?”
-And again, “O father, when thou didst disappear, the lamp over the bodies of our fathers went out, the bodies were thrown about, and voices came from them.”
+7 But as he came near the cave, his children saw him and ran to the cave, and hugged his neck, crying, and saying to him, “O father, where have you been, and why have you left us because we know you did not want to?”
+And they spoke again saying, “Father, when you disappeared the lamp over the bodies of our fathers went out, and the bodies were thrown about, and voices came from them.”

 8 When Yereḏ heard this he was sorry, and went into the cave; and there found the bodies thrown about, the lamp put out, and the fathers themselves praying for his deliverance from the hand of Satan.

-9 Then Yereḏ fell upon the bodies and embraced them, and said, “O my fathers, through your intercession, let Elohim deliver me from the hand of Satan!
-And I beg you will ask Elohim to keep me and to bide me from him unto the day of my death.”
+9 Then Yereḏ fell upon the bodies and embraced them, and said, “My fathers, through your intercession, Elohim delivered me from the hand of Satan!
+I beg you to ask Elohim to keep me and to hide me from him to the day of my death.”

-11 “Command thy people that they be on their guard against him; and never cease to offer up gifts to Elohim.”
+11 “Command your people that they be on their guard against him, and never cease to offer up gifts to Elohim.”

 12 Then the voice of Aḏam also became silent; and Yereḏ and his children wondered at this.
-Then they laid the bodies as they were it first; and Yereḏ and his children stood praying the whole of that night, until break of day.
+Then they laid the bodies as they were at first; and Yereḏ and his children stood praying the entire night, until break of day.

-14 Then Elohim appeared unto Yereḏ on the altar and blessed him and his children, and accepted their offerings; and commanded Yereḏ to take of the sacred fire from the altar, and with it to light the lamp that shed light on the body of Aḏam.
+14 Then Elohim appeared to Yereḏ on the altar and baraḵ him and his children, and accepted their offerings; and commanded Yereḏ to take of the sacred fire from the altar and light the lamp that shed light on the body of Aḏam.